Saskatchewan Highway 5

-Highway 5 is a major highway in the Canadian province of Saskatchewan.
+Highway 5 is a major provincial highway in Saskatchewan, Canada.
 It begins in downtown Saskatoon and runs eastward to the Manitoba border near Togo, where it becomes Provincial Road 363.
 The highway is approximately 393 km long.
 Between the early 1900s and 1976, Provincial Highway 5 was a trans-provincial highway travelling approximately 630 km in length.
 At this time it started at the Alberta border in Lloydminster and travelled east to the Manitoba border.

+Most of Highway 5 is a primary weight corridor for trucking.
+It is a two-laned highway for most of its length with only the section through Saskatoon being four lanes.
+Plans to eventually twin the highway from Saskatoon east to Highway 2 are in the works.
+Ten kilometres of twinning of the highway from Saskatoon east to 1.6 km past Highway 316 is expected to be completed by the fall of 2027.

 In the summer of 1970, the section of highway between Lloydminster and Saskatoon was designated to be a portion of the Yellowhead Highway.
 This section of highway maintained the Highway 5 designation until 1976, when it was redesignated as Highway 16 to maintain the same number through the four western provinces (Manitoba followed suit the following year, redesignating its section of the Yellowhead Highway from PTH 4 to PTH 16).
 This redesignation shortened the length of Highway 5 to its current length of 393 km.

 Along the route are several heritage sites, an international bird watching area, saline lakes, as well as regional and provincial parks.
 Museums and historical markers commemorate the region's history along the highway.

-Route description

-Highway 5 begins in downtown Saskatoon at Idylwyld Drive North (Highway 11), as 25th Street East.
-The highway starting terminus is adjacent to the Saskatoon Railway Station.
-It becomes College Drive after crossing the river, and at km 4.4, after passing Preston Avenue, the road diverges into a divided or twinned highway with 2 lanes traveling in either direction across a meridian Continuing east it intersects the Circle Drive freeway route (Highway 16) at an interchange that opened in 2006.
-After a signalized intersection with Central Avenue and an interchange with McKercher Drive, and then meets one of the city's newest interchanges at McOrmond Drive.
-Highway 5 leaves Saskatoon's city limits where it undivides, at approx. km 14.